Elaine Feinstein: Literary career

-Feinstein married and had three sons with her husband, Arnold Feinstein.
-As she resumed writing she "came to life again", keeping journals, enjoying the process of reading and writing poetry, composing pieces to help her make sense of experience.
+In 1956 Feinstein married Arnold Feinstein, with whom she had three sons.
+Later, as she resumed writing she "came to life again", keeping journals, enjoying the process of reading and writing poetry, composing pieces to help her make sense of experience.
 She commented that she wanted "plain propositions, lines that came singing out of poems with a perfection of phrasing like lines of music."
 She was inspired by the poetry of Marina Tsvetaeva to translate some of her poetry.
 These poems were published by Oxford University Press and Penguin Books in 1971.
 She received three translation awards from the Arts Council.

 After 1980, when she was made a Fellow of the Royal Society of Literature, she became a full-time writer.
 In 1990, she received a Cholmondeley Award for Poetry and an Honorary D.Litt. from the University of Leicester.
 She visited Russia occasionally to research her books and visit friends, who included Yevgeny Yevtushenko.
 Her writings included 14 novels, many radio plays, television dramas, and five biographies, including A Captive Lion: the Life of Marina Tsvetaeva (1987) and Pushkin (1998).
 Ted Hughes: The Life of a Poet (2001) was shortlisted for the biennial Marsh Biography Prize.
 Her biography of Anna Akhmatova, Anna of all the Russias, appeared in 2005 and was translated into twelve European languages, including Russian.

 Her first novel, The Circle (1970), written under Tsvetayeva's influence, is "a study of a marriage, mostly through the wife's mind."
 Several novels concern her Jewish roots: The Survivors (1982), spans the generations before and after the Holocaust, while The Border (1984) tells of an old woman in Sydney and her "painful, mysterious... escape from Vienna with her husband in 1939".